 This movie is truly a must-watch for those who believe in the legend.
 It was directed by Glen Keane and written by Audrey Wells.
 You can check our full list of movies to watch during moon festival in another article.

 What Are The Alternate Names For The Mid-autumn Festival?

 In Japan, the festival is called Tsukimi, and in Korea, Chuseok.
 Tết Trung Thu is the name for the festival in Vietnam, เทศกาลไหว้พระจันทร์ (Mid-Autumn Festival) in Thailand, Perayaan Pertengahan Musim Luruh (Mid-Autumn celebration) in Indonesia, Perayaan Kuih Bulan (Mooncake festival) in Malaysia and 中秋節 / 中秋节 in mainland China, Hong Kong, Macau, Singapore and Taiwan.
-Despite the language barriers the festival is known as the Mid-Autumn festival all over the world.
+Despite the language barriers, the festival is known as the Mid-Autumn festival worldwide.

 The Mid-Autumn Festival or the Moon festival is written in Chinese as 中秋节 and pronounced as zhōngqiūjié.

 This festival has huge importance in the lives of the people who worship the moon.
 People look for mid autumn festival dates to make advance bookings for family trips!
 It is celebrated every year with great enthusiasm, love, and respect; having to be a part of this celebration is truly a delight.